CostaBru/knapsack/README.md

 # Rethinking the knapsack and set partitions.

-(Not released yet).
+# Abstract

 The classic dynamic programing algorithm for 1-0 unbounded knapsack problem was extended to work with rational numbers, and to has any number of independent dimensions.
 Special cases were solved in polynomial time and used as part of new partition algorithm.